lncm/docker-berkeleydb/README.md

 ## Pull

-Pulling this image directly is only useful if you know exactly why you need it for, but can be achieved with:
+Pulling this image directly is only useful if you know exactly what you need it for, can be achieved with:

 ```bash
 docker pull lncm/berkeleydb:db-4.8.30.NC